SoWeBegin/cpp-consistent-hashing-algorithms/README.md

 The **memory** benchmark simply counts the number of allocations, deallocations and how many bytes were allocated and deallocated.

 The **init** benchmark finds out how many units of time are needed to initialize the internal structures of the provided algorithms.

+## Running the unit test
+* The program requires you to provide some parameters that are needed for each benchmark (through .yaml file).
+For an overview, take a look at https://github.com/SUPSI-DTI-ISIN/java-consistent-hashing-algorithms/blob/main/src/main/resources/configs/template.yaml
+* Once you have done the steps above, you should go in your build directory and insert your template.yaml file there.
+The name must be exactly "template.yaml".
+* Then, to run the unit test, type ctest inside the build directory.

 ## Java implementation
 This C++ implementation aims to provide the same output as the following [this Java](https://github.com/SUPSI-DTI-ISIN/java-consistent-hashing-algorithms) implementation.